Sara Putt Associates Trainee Scheme

 - Workshops will be held in a central London location.

-- The closing date is midnight Monday 17th April 2017.
+- The closing date is TBC Early 2018.
 Applications received after this date will NOT be considered.

-- If you haven't been contacted by Friday 16th June 2017 you have not been short-listed.
+- If you haven't been contacted by TBC 2018 you have not been short-listed.

 - Due to the high number of applications we receive it is not possible to give individual feedback on unsuccessful applications.